Duration: Three Days

 The Bundeena Saltwater Market is also held on the first Sunday of the month with stalls from local artisans, live music and fresh produce.
 Have a browse, sit on the grass and gaze out over the beach as you relax in this little piece of paradise on the edge of the Royal National Park.

 Choose a café along Brighton Street, Bundeena for lunch before taking the ferry back to Cronulla and walk to Hungry Point Reserve on the southern end of the Cronulla Peninsula (it is approx. 2.5kms from the train station).
-Bring a snack with you - there are no shops or facilities, and enjoy the lovely views back over Gunnamatta Bay, down the Port Hacking and over Salmon Haul to the east.
+Bring a snack with you - there are no shops or facilities, and enjoy the lovely views back over Gunnamatta Bay, down the Port Hacking and over Salmon Haul Bay to the east.
 The Port Hacking area here provided food and shelter for the Dharawal people and there are middens along the entire foreshore.

 If you have any spare time in the afternoon head to the Joseph Banks Native Plants Reserve at Kareela.
 The reserve is 2.2 hectares of landscaped gardens devoted entirely to native plants.
 The gardens, established by council in 1969, are lined with four kilometres of paths and a picnic area with bbqs and seating.
-The reserve is named after botanist Sir Joseph Banks who with Daniel Solander and their assistants made specimens of 132 plant species in the six days the Endeavour spent at Botany Bay in 1770.
-Many plants here are labelled and a section is devoted Aboriginal food and medicinal plants.
+The reserve is named after botanist Sir Joseph Banks who with Daniel Solander and their assistants made specimens of 132 plant species in the eight days the Endeavour spent at Kamay Botany Bay in 1770.
+Many plants here are labelled and a section is devoted to Aboriginal food and medicinal plants.
 Bring a picnic and explore the paths before returning home.

 Thank you for spending your weekend with us, and we hope to see you again soon!